 This simple action can cut down considerably on turnover by weeding out applicants who aren’t cut out for the job.

-Related Reading: Learn more about how an LMS can reduce turnover in Hold Onto Your Employees with a Social Learning Management System.
+Related Reading: Hold Onto Your Employees with a Social Learning Management System.

 How Will Your Retail Company Increase Employee Retention This Year?

 Retail companies will likely always see significant employee churn, but you can improve your individual company’s reputation and employee retention rate with the right techniques.
 By training employees with an LMS and providing a clear career path, hiring the right candidates for the job, and letting applicants experience firsthand the demands of the position they are applying for, your organization can get turnover under control.

 1. LinkedIn.
 These 3 industries have the highest turnover rates. https://business.linkedin.com/talent-solutions/blog/trends-and-research/2018/the-3-industries-with-the-highest-turnover-rates.

 2, 4.
 Retail Dive.
 Retailers are seeing high employee turnover. https://www.retaildive.com/news/retailers-are-seeing-high-employee-turnover/542396/.